dash-docs-community/dev-docs-requests/README.md

-# Doc Requests
+# Dash Docs Community

+Welcome!

-Kapeli supports a lot of documentation sets, but not all.
-That's ok.
+Kapi supports a lot of documentation sets, but not all of them.
+That's ok!
 There's only so much one person can do.
-All the unofficial ones are scattered around Github and may not be kept up to date.
-That's ok, too!
+Unofficial docsets are typically maintained by one individual and may not be up to date.
+That's ok too!

-This is an unofficial orchestration of curating all the unofficial docsets in an effort to help keep things up to date.
+This is an unofficial orchestration of curating all unofficial docsets in an effort to stay up to date.

-Open an issue if:
+## Open an issue if:

-- you're currently a maintainer of a docset feel free to open up an issue and I'll make you an owner so you can transfer it over.
+- you currently maintain a docset and would rather become an owner here and have the community help maintain it instead
 - there's a docset you're struggling to create on your own
-- you don't have time to create a docset but really really really wish there was one!
-- you want to help but aren't sure how to generate docsets
+- you want to help but you aren't sure how yet
-- you have an idea for generating docsets on the fly when these public repos are updated!
+- you have an idea for generating docsets on the fly

+## We <3 Dash

+This isn't an attack on Dash by any means.
+We support and love dash!
+We are power-users that love when our documentation is fresh and hate when we have to fall back to the browser.